 Rewild Portland is a non-profit organization serving Portland, Oregon and the surrounding wild and rural communities.
 Our mission is to foster resilience through place-based arts, traditions, and technologies.
 This mission comes to life in the form of community-building, ecological restoration, and education.
 Please help us with our mission and donate today.

-A Seasonal Round of Fiber Arts A 9-month (April–December) fiber program, 2 days per month, 10 am–4 pm.
-Sign up through the link below to receive notification when registration opens for the next cycle of the Weaver’s Wheel.
-TUITION: $2,700 (Material Included) All wealth comes from the earth and from the hands of those who …
+An exploration of land based fiber arts through the wheel of the year.
+A 9-month (April–December) fiber arts immersion program, 2 days per month, 10 am–4 pm.
+TUITION: $3,495 (Materials Included, read our Refund Policy here) All wealth comes from the earth and from the hands of those who know how to transform the earth’s …

 Learn MoreOur Mission is to foster resilience through place-based arts, traditions, and technologies.